jonathanhliu21/simplevectors/README.md

 ## Usage

-This section covers basic usage.
+This section covers basic usage of 2D and 3D vectors.
 For more details, read the docstrings in the source code files.

 Everything is under the namespace `svector`.